PALoizeau/cbm-integration/README.md

 3. Environment variable expansion does not work when pointing to the topology in the ODC `.run` command, even when it is defined in both client and server sides

 4. The stop sequence is not controlled, sometimes leading to errors because clients try to contact servers which are already in the `READY` state.

+5. DigiEventSink crashes on termination.
+Cause is not clear as the output file is properly closed just before, it seems there is on push/publish too much after the sockets are closed, \
+   => To be investigated on the Cbmroot side